ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 </ion-list>
 ```

-In the most common case, in which every item is the same size, you don't have to provide dimensions.
+For the most common case, where every item has the same size, you don't have to provide dimensions.
 Here, collection repeat shines as a drop-in replacement for ngRepeat.

 See [the documentation](http://ionicframework.com/docs/nightly/api/directive/collectionRepeat) for more information.